There were any number of triggers that could have started World War III, but didn’t.

 In this scenario, I made what was probably a major mistake from the get go.
 It was a meeting engagement so I moved my (roughly a) company-sized mechanized infantry unit, with one platoon of tanks in the lead, into the village (pictured) to try to establish a good defensive position.
 I was a bit surprised by, and quickly suffered heavy losses from, the superior capabilities of the Soviet tanks and the effectiveness of the RPG teams.
 Having pretty much lost all my armor, I was forced on the defensive, where my own bazookas took out all the Soviet armor.
 The battle resulted in a draw.

 As a note of comparative interest, the equipment is very different when comparing the TOAW scenario to the Steel Panthers scenario.
 Most obviously, the German mechanized infantry in TOAW are outfitted with M59 APCs and Saracen armored cars, not the halftracks and M8s of Steel Panthers.

 It’s Medium, but is it happy?

 One of the more innovative and intriguing games of the last decade is the Command Ops engine from Panther Games.
 The system made its debut in 2002 with Airborne Assault: Red Devils Over Arnhem.
 The game, as indicated by the title, allowed the player to assume command of the British airborne forces (The Red Devils) in the fight to take and hold the Rhine bridge at Arnhem during operation Market Garden.
 The scale was operational, but much finer grained than the typical hex-and-counter operational game, although still not down in the well-trodden weeds of tactical combat simulation.

 Amid much consternation, the game moved from Airborne Assault publisher Battlefront to Matrix Games where it was enhanced and re-released as Highway to the Reich (HTTR) in 2003.
 While purchasers of the original game were angered about having to rebuy the game they already owned, the new title was both improved and expanded.
-Playable forces now included American, British and German ranging the entire length of the contested route and multiple river crossing that characterized that battle, included both paratroop and armored forces.
+Playable forces now included American, British, and German ranging the entire length of the contested route and multiple river crossing that characterized that battle, and included both paratroop and armored forces.